How automation drives DevOps success

 DevOps is an approach to software delivery that combines traditional software development (dev) and IT operations (ops) practices into a single, integrated process.
-DevOps tools and methodologies are designed to standardize and speed up the development lifecycle through the use of automated, repeatable processes.
+DevOps tools and methodologies are designed to standardize and speed up the development lifecycle by automating repeatable processes.

-DevOps automation speeds up tasks related to building, testing, deploying, and monitoring software to create tighter feedback loops and faster iteration cycles.
-Automation reduces the burden and cost of performing DevOps tasks manually, eliminating monotonous and error-prone work.
+DevOps automation speeds up development tasks like building, testing, deploying, and monitoring software and related infrastructure.
+This automation creates tighter feedback loops and faster iteration cycles, reducing the burden and cost of performing monotonous and error-prone DevOps tasks manually.

 In this article, you will learn how you can use automation to achieve a fast and efficient DevOps workflow.